Shangyou shi Vd Rex9 Ai B Oc unsplash

 20 Small Restaurant Ideas and Concepts

 No matter what your “thing” is, the more unique and innovative the better.
-Here are 30 one-of-a-kind small restaurant ideas guaranteed to entice customers.
+Here are 20 one-of-a-kind small restaurant ideas guaranteed to entice new customers.

-Pop-up restaurants are a great way to try out a concept without fully committing.
-Eventide Oyster Co. in Portland ran a pop-up to test out the Boston market, before opening their doors near Fenway Park.
+Pop-up restaurants (also known as ghost kitchens) are a great, low-cost way to try out a restaurant concept without fully committing.
+Eventide Oyster Co. in Portland ran a pop-up to test out their restaurant near the Boston market, before opening their doors near Fenway Park.

 If you’re looking for another way to open without investing in a brick-and-mortar location, consider joining a food hall.
 These markets are made up of multiple small restaurants.
 Time Out Market is always hosting new restaurants, and opportunities for local eateries regularly arise.

-Saltie Girl in Boston, MA, took inspiration from a small restaurant in Barcelona when creating their unique menu, including many dishes made with tinned fish.
+Saltie Girl in Boston, MA, took inspiration from a small space in Barcelona when creating their unique menu, including many dishes made with tinned fish.

 The Ordinary in Charleston, SC opened their doors in an old bank.
 The restaurant still has a lot of the original features of the previous business, while pairing great food with great drink and friendly, detailed service.